Gifaataa

 Gifaataa is a cultural festival celebrated by the Wolayta people in the Southern Region of Ethiopia within Wolayita Zone.
-This festival is celebrated each year in September.
-In this celebration, the Wolayta accept the New Year and send off the old one.
-Gifaataa means, "the beginning," and is also considered the bridge from old to new, dark to light.
-During Gifaataa, the Wolayta dance and enjoy cultural foods.
+The festival is celebrated each year in September, where the Wolayta accept the New Year and send off the old one.
+Gifaataa means "the beginning," and is also considered the bridge from old to new, dark to light.
+During Gifaataa the Wolayta dance and enjoy cultural foods.
 The significance of Gifaata is to eliminate issues of the past and start afresh, reconciling past quarrels and strengthening family and community ties moving forward.

 Chronology

-The royal advisers summoned to the palace by census experts, when the old year draws to a closer.
+The royal advisers are summoned to the palace by census experts, when the old year draws to a close.
 Then, the royal advisors go out at night to determine the roots of the lunar cycle, the four parts of the moon: i.e. (poo'uwa, xumaa, xeeruwa, Goobanaa) and come with the numbered signs of the year and observe the full moon cycle and announce it to the king and his advisers.
 After telling the king exactly the date, they return home with a reward, and the king's approach to the festival will be told to the people by proclamation at the market and public meetings.

+Recognition

+Gifaataa as inscribed in the UNESCO's Representative List of the Intangible Cultural Heritage of Humanity in 2025.
+The addition listed under file reference 02315 for the 2025 cycle marks international recognition of the festival's unique cultural significance.

+The decision acknowledges Gifaataa's role in preserving ancient traditions of communal reconciliation, renewal of social bonds, sharing of food and local drink, music and dance, and transmission of Wolaita identity from generation to generation.